Tiburonboy/SymMNA/README.md

 ![](SymMNA_readme_example_sch.png)

-The circuit was drawn with LTSpice and the netlist can be copied and pasted into the code snippet below.
+The circuit was drawn with LTSpice and the netlist copied and pasted into the code snippet below.

 ```{python}
 net_list = '''